CodeYourFuture/CYF-Workshops/goblin-breakdown/readme.md

 - What are the risks of having an AI break down a problem?
 How can you mitigate those risks?
 - What are the benefits of planning your solution?
 - Why does CYF want to make you write such small functions?
+- What would be easier about implementing the solution to the problem, having done all of these steps, than if you hadn't?
 <!--{{</note>}}-->

 ## Acceptance Criteria